This $30 gadget makes controlling your garage door a snap — here's why you need it | CNN Underscored

 At under $30, the Chamberlain MyQ is the easy way to gain remote access for your garage door and make it smart.
 You don’t need to rush out and spend hundreds on a new opener or opt for a specific brand.
 It brings a tremendous amount of value, and while it’s not perfect with some missing smart partners, it still offers plenty of functionality.

-Whether you are interested in starting a smart home or just want an easier way to control your garage door, the Chamberlain MyQ can stand on its own as a terrific gadget to add to your home.
+Whether you’re interested in starting a smart home or just want an easier way to control your garage door, the Chamberlain MyQ can stand on its own as a terrific gadget to add to your home.
 Just keep in mind that you need an opener made after 1993 and will need Wi-Fi in the garage.
 Otherwise, you’re set up for success.